 Suppose we have two 4-velocity vectors and at the same point in curved spacetime.
 (This avoids complications such as parallel transport.
-Intuitively, think of the two objects as not necessarily overlapping, but close enough that we can neglect curvature etc.) We can calculate the relative velocity each determines of the other, which is not .
+Physically, think of the two objects as not necessarily overlapping, but close enough that we can neglect curvature etc.) We can calculate the relative velocity each determines of the other, which is not .

 Consider firstly inertial frames in Minkowski spacetime.
 Using coordinates corresponding to some observer , the components of a different observer satisfy:

-With a view to generalisation, we re-express the earlier displayed formula using vectors in place of coordinate components: .
-This is also more elegant.
+With a view to generalisation, we re-express the displayed formula above using vectors in place of coordinate components: .
+This is more elegant, and explicitly tensorial.
 The reader may find better notation than , but this is the relative velocity of from ‘s frame.
 Rearranging,

 This vector lies in the local 3-space of , since , so in particular is spatial.
 It has length , which is the overall relative speed, and satisfies .
-If you want, there is also a decomposition , where is a unit vector.
+If you want, for there is also a decomposition , where is a unit vector.
 Conversely, the relative velocity of with respect to is .
 This also has length , but lies in ‘s 3-space.
 Why is unlike in Newtonian physics, aside from the trivial case ?
 They are in different frames (Tsamparlis §6.4).
 But with the appropriate Lorentz boost map, such an identity is recovered (Jantzen+ 1992 §4).

 All the vector formulae above transfer unchanged to curved spacetime, for 4-velocities at the same event, including worldlines with acceleration.
 This can be justified using local inertial coordinates.
-While the formulae do appear in the literature, with one example being Bini 2014 §6, the topic of observer measurements in general is not widely promoted.
+While the formulae do appear in the literature (Jantzen+ 1992; Bini 2014 §6, etc), the topic of observer measurements in general is not widely promoted.
 I recall two separate conversations with senior relativists who were unfamiliar with use of the Lorentz factor in a curved spacetime context.